fireinrain/github-trending/README.md

 ## Go

+* 【2024-04-05】[openp2p\-cn / openp2p](https://github.com/openp2p-cn/openp2p) - OpenP2P is a lightweight P2P sharing network  Support Cone,Symmetric(NAT1\-NAT4),UPNP,IPv6,both UDP&TCP punch  You can build you private sharing network, or uses the public sharing network
+* 【2024-04-05】[nilsherzig / LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents  The user can ask a question and the system will use a chain of LLMs to find the answer  The user can see the progress of the agents and the final answer  No OpenAI or Google API keys are needed
 * 【2024-04-02】[plandex-ai / plandex](https://github.com/plandex-ai/plandex) - An AI coding engine for complex tasks
 * 【2024-04-01】[pojntfx / weron](https://github.com/pojntfx/weron) - Overlay networks based on WebRTC.
 * 【2024-04-01】[plandex\-ai / plandex](https://github.com/plandex-ai/plandex) - An AI coding engine for complex tasks